All about the history of The Cave of Dragonflies.

 How It Started

 Way back in 2001 when I was becoming an avid Pokémon fan (I got my Yellow version, my first Pokémon game, for Christmas 2000), I eventually ventured online to find Pokémon websites.
 One of the first I stumbled upon was the old Pokemon.com, back when it still had cheats and so on, simply by typing in the URL to see if it existed.
 Later I discovered the fascinating phenomenon of Internet searching, looked for Pokémon websites and, rather unsurprisingly, found mostly very bad ones.
-(The only one that ever really engraved itself in my memory was one with a section called "CLICK HERE IF U HATE PIKACHU" that contained badly edited official pictures of Pikachu being killed by various other Pokémon like Beedrill and Arbok that really disturbed me since I considered Pikachu my favorite Pokémon at the time.)
+(The only one that ever really engraved itself in my memory was one with a section called "CLICK HERE IF U HATE PIKACHU" that contained badly edited official art of Pikachu being killed by various other Pokémon like Beedrill and Arbok; it really disturbed me, since I was eleven and considered Pikachu my favorite Pokémon at the time.)
 None of them kept me there for more than one visit, as they tended to irritate me with all the blatantly fake cheats, gratuitous chatspeak and an abundance of advertisements: not my type of website, I knew right away.

 Then one day I came across a site called Mew's Hangout, at the time located at http://www.mypokekitty.homestead.com, and it was love at first sight.
 It had all sorts of fun content, fake Pokémon, no advertisements, and just generally struck me as a much better site than all the forgettable ones I'd been to before.
 And the owner lived in Japan, which clearly made her cool and knowledgeable.
 This was the site that made me start dreaming of one day having my own Pokémon website.
 I started mentally making up sections to put on my website in my free time, word for word; I can't say at the time I really expected I would ever actually make that website, however, so at the time it was just another one of my things-I-kind-of-wanted-to-do-sometime (as a child I was also going to write several books, for example).

 However, I didn't actually write any of the sections just yet, and I forgot about my plans to make a Pokémon site for a while, partly out of laziness and partly because I vaguely realized that my site wasn't quite the quality of stuff like Mew's Hangout at this point.
 Eventually, however, I decided I still wanted to do this, asked Dad how to make colors and a sidebar menu, and created my first table layout.
 I made some sections, all with different eye-hurting background colors (I had no idea how to include the menu on every page so I didn't), and finally the site was launched on November 2nd 2002, at the URL http://www.vilhjalmur.com/butterfree.
 (That URL just gives you the current site now.)
 As I had previously coined the alias "Butterfree" to use in the Mew's Hangout guestbook, I extremely originally titled it Butterfree's Pokémon Site.

-I excitedly told everybody in the aforementioned guestbook about my new site (it had turned into more of a chatroom than a guestbook by that point - it was more or less my second home with all the fun people there, a couple of whom I am still in contact with), and everybody loved it.
+I excitedly told everybody in the aforementioned guestbook about my new site (it had turned into more of a chatroom than a guestbook by that point - it was more or less my second home with all the fun people there, some of whom I am still in contact with), and they all loved it.
 Then I continued adding sections to the site, updating my silly fanfic, etc., and basically, to make a long story short, I'm still doing it to this day.

 Noteworthy Changes, Additions and Dates